Rakesh9100/CalcDiverse/Calculators/Days-Until-Deadline-Calculator/README.md

 ## Description :-

-This "Days Until Deadline Calculator" is a simple tool which allows users to select a date and calculates the number of days remaining until that date.
+This calculator is a simple tool that allows users to select a date and calculate the number of days remaining until that date.

 ## Tech Stacks :-